domokane/FinancePy/README.md

 FinancePy is a library of native Python functions which covers the following functionality:

 * Valuation and risk models for a wide range of equity, FX, interest rate and credit derivatives.
-* Portfolio asset allocation using Markovitz and other methods.

 It is written entirely in Python.
 As a result the user has the ability to examine the underlying code and its logic.
 The target audience for this library is intended to include: